 - Put rose petal honey container in a warm spot for 1 week.
-(If it is exposed to sunlight, cover container with a cloth to prevent the sunlight from bleaching the color from your finished product.)
+(If it is exposed to sunlight, cover the container with a cloth to prevent the sunlight from bleaching the color from your finished product.)

 - Open rose petal honey container.
 The petals should have shrunken over time.

 - Heat the honey to a thin syrup either by microwaving it for one minute or by slowly heating it on the stove.

 - Optional: Strain the rose petals out of the honey when warm.

 Storage and Use

 Keep your Rose Petal Honey in the kitchen or on the dining room table to drizzle over English muffins or stir into tea.
 Keep your honey pot covered to prevent ants or little kid fingers from finding its deliciousness.

 If you do not strain out the rose petals, be sure to stir the honey well before use.